Kalmat/PyMonCtl/README.md

 |        updateInterval        |

 Notice this is a module-level information, completely independent (though related to and used by) window objects.
-Also notice that the information provided by `getMonitors()` method will be static unless the watchdog is enabled.
+Also notice that the information provided by `getMonitors()` method will be static unless the watchdog is enabled, or invoked with `forceUpdate=True`.

 Enable this only if you need to keep track of monitor-related events like changing its resolution, position, or if monitors can be dynamically plugged or unplugged in a multi-monitor setup.
 If you need monitors info updated